You are here

 In Mississippi, there are several major soil resource areas (Figure 2).
 These predominant soils and composite vegetation define major ecoregions across the state.
 These are the Delta, Loess Hills, Upper Coastal Plain, Blackland Prairie, Lower Coastal Plain, and Flatwoods.

-Map of Mississippi showing the major soil regions, as described in text.
+Map of Mississippi showing the major soil regions, as described under the heading Major Soil Resource Areas.

 Figure 2.
 Major soil regions of Mississippi.